The Best Dog Beds Available In Australia - The Ultimate Review

 Finally, the outside cover on this bed is also top-notch.
 It’s made with a mix of cotton and polyester - a combo that results in fabric that’s pleasant to touch and breathable while also being water-resistant and tear-resistant.
 The cover can be washed in the washing machine and tumble-dried too (on a gentle setting).
 There is even a waterproof liner underneath the cover to prevent any liquids that might get on the bed from reaching your floor.

 This is possible thanks to a layer of mylar hiding behind the fluffy exterior.
-Talking about the exterior, the sleeping surface is made of fluffy faux lambswool that creates even more warmth.
+Talking about the exterior, the sleeping surface is made of fluffy faux lambswool that compounds the warmth.
 The outside part, on the other hand, is made of stylish corduroy fabric.
-The combination of all of this results in a bed that is really warm which means it’s perfect for cold nights, but probably not the best choice if you live in a hot climate.
+The combination of all of this results in a top notch bed that is really warm, making it perfect for cold nights, but probably not the best choice if you live in the hotter parts of Australia.

 This bed from Aspen Pet also features a patterned slip-resistant bottom layer which makes it perfect for placing on smooth floor surfaces like tiles or hardwood floors.